 Why Am I Moving to Joomla?

 You are thinking why is he moving to Joomla if he just stated that WordPress is the better blogging choice?
-A fair question, but it comes down to the changes and direction Matt Mullenweg is taking it.
+A fair question, but it comes down to the changes and direction Matt Mullenweg is taking WordPress.
 Most users are not aware of what is happening, but developers do.
 Basically, the release of WordPress 5 now includes the very controversial Block Editor (Gutenberg) as your official post editor.
 That was phase 1, and there are more phases of WordPress coming.
 Say goodbye to widgets, sidebars, and later will be headers, footers, and more.

 In a nutshell, WordPress is no longer going to be the blogging platform that you've become accustomed to.
 My prediction based on what their development team is doing and reading tons of articles, WordPress will transform into a page building product.
 Possibly as a service at some point?